Rawkush/Anime_Scraper/README.md

-# GogoScraper:-
+# Anime Scraper:-

-GoGoScraper is a java library that provides unofficial api to scrape the gogoanime website.
-This library scrapes the gogoanime Website and returns the data as JSON Object.
+Anime is a library that provides unofficial api to scrape the gogoanime, nine anime website.
+This library scrapes the gogoanime  and nine anime Website and returns the data as JSON Object.

+#### java library is can be used by downloading and importing it into your application, however you can use our api made from python also

+# Features Provided by Python api
+ - List of REcently updated Animes
+ - Searching the animes

-# Features Provided
+# Features Provided by java Lib

  - List of Recently updated Animes
  - List of Popular Ongoing Animes
  - Searching the Animes
- - Every Episode link
- - Different video servers for streaming

- # How to Use
+ # How to Use java lib
  - Import this library to your project

 #### To  Get list of recently updated animes